The Nier: Automata Church: Hoax

 The hoax originated in a "cryptic post" left on Reddit by user "sadfutago" on June 15, 2022, who asked how to open a church in Nier: Automata, claiming their friend could not open it.
 However, the area was never before seen and inaccessible to other players.
 The user continued to follow up with more pictures and videos of the secret area, with one Redditor calling it a "god tier and impressive hoax" if it was fake.
+The mod's viral popularity increased when Nier: Automata producer Yosuke Saito and creator Yoko Taro retweeted videos of it, with Saito calling it an "eternal mystery".
 Fans ultimately asked Yoko Taro on Twitter to clarify whether he had secretly added it to the game, something made more believable by the fact that a "hyperspecific" cheat code had previously been discovered in 2021 that was later officially confirmed.
 However, Yoko refused to comment, pointing fans to his policy of directing any questions about his games to his publisher.

-The fan community made "extensive" efforts to discover how to unlock it, with the efforts being chronicled on Twitter by Lyn and Viera, two Nier fans.
+The fan community made "extensive" efforts to discover how to unlock it, with the efforts being chronicled on Twitter by Vera, a Nier fan.
 "Bloby", an enemy composed of a dark mass that could be battled within the church, became an "icon" to fans.
 Many fans believed it might have been an alternate reality game.
 However, on July 29, 2022, the mod's creators held a Twitch stream where they revealed that it was developed by fans.
 They also apologized to the community for misleading people, stating that they did not intend to give the impression the church was an ARG or that they wanted to impersonate Yoko Taro.
 Nevertheless, the hoax was called a net positive for the game and its fans, as it gained the attention of numerous people from outside the community.